There are three really good reasons to track expenses daily:

 You’ll know exactly where your money is going every month—so you can cut spending where it’s getting out of hand.

 Sorting receipts is no fun.
-But the right expense tracker simplifies the process down to a minute or two each day.
+But the right expense manager simplifies the process down to a minute or two each day.
 So in the name of money mastery, we’ve assembled a list of the best business expense trackers for you to track your expenses online (and if you’re more of an offline type, the last one’s for you).